rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 }
 ```

-The above function `process_web_events` is registered as an observer into our `App` and trigger anytime the `send_event` function from earlier is called.
+The above function `process_web_events` is registered as an observer in our `App` and triggers any time the `send_event` function from earlier is called.

-At the core of it we are trying to create an [`Image`](https://docs.rs/bevy/latest/bevy/image/struct.Image.html#method.from_buffer) from a buffer, providing the mime-type to help choosing the encoder.
+At the core of it, we are trying to create an [`Image`](https://docs.rs/bevy/latest/bevy/image/struct.Image.html#method.from_buffer) from a buffer, providing the mime-type to help choose the encoder.
 If it fails we either have no way to parse the file format as an image or the dropped file was no image in the first place and we return.

 If the image loading was successful we keep the image as an asset and use the `Handle<Image>` to swap out the sprite moving up and down the screen.

 # Conclusion

-In the demo we have shown how to integrate web native APIs via WASM with Bevy.
-In this post we focused on the key aspects of the code base.
-There is more though, feel free to dig into the project on GitHub, run it and tinker with it.
+In the demo, we have shown how to integrate web native APIs via WASM with Bevy.
+In this post, we focused on the key aspects of the code base.
+There is more though, feel free to dig into the project on GitHub, run it, and tinker with it.

 Bevy is a strong tool to bring interactive applications to the web and with the help of WASM and the right crates you can integrate web native APIs with ease.

 ---

-You need support building your Bevy or Rust project?
+Do you need support building your Bevy or Rust project?
 Our team of experts can support you!
 [Contact us.](@/contact.md)